guaranijs/guarani/packages/oauth2-server/README.md

-# `@guarani/oauth2-server`
+# OAuth 2.0 Authorization Server

-The OAuth 2.0 Authorization Server allows a web application to provide Authorization and Authentication to Clients based on the OAuth 2.0 Specification and its profile OpenID Connect.
+The OAuth 2.0 Authorization Server allows a web application to provide Authorization and Authentication to Clients based on the OAuth 2.0 Specification and its profiles OpenID Connect and User-Managed Access 2.0.

 ## Integrations